-British American Tobacco Egypt LLC is subject to two ongoing civil cases concerning the imposition of sales tax on low-price category brands brought by the Egyptian tax authority for £113 million.
+British American Tobacco Egypt LLC is subject to two ongoing civil cases concerning the imposition of sales tax on low-price category brands brought by the Egyptian tax authority for £122 million.
 Management believes that the tax claims are unfounded and has appealed the tax claims.
-These cases are scheduled for hearings on 8 April 2020 and 24 June 2020.
+These cases are under review by the Council of State.
+During hearings in August 2020, the courts decided, in both cases, to transfer the files to court appointed experts but these sessions have not yet been scheduled.
+Progress on the case, and further hearings, have been delayed due to COVID-19.